 - Some health issues get worse with age.
 When you are young, your body is very resilient.
 It can shrug off a lot of damage and soreness almost overnight.
 But if you ever tried to play a basketball game when you’re middle-aged, you know how much things have changed.
 There are some problems that get worse with age, and dental health is no exception.
 Malocclusion might be no big deal when you’re a teenager, but decades of biting incorrectly can lead to irregular enamel wear and TMJ/TMD pain.
 It might be better to get orthodontic treatment now that you’re old enough.

 - Adults can afford them more easily than kids.
 While this is less a need and more of a “now you can,” it’s still important.
 Teenagers have to rely on their parents to afford orthodontic care.
 But adults have their own jobs and sources of income, which means they can more easily afford orthodontic care.

 - People are living longer than ever.
 As you probably have heard before, the human body isn’t exactly designed to live as long as it does nowadays.
 Thanks to modern medicine and research, we are living longer than ever before.
 And that means we’re facing new kinds of problems when we get older.
 That’s true for dentistry as well.
 In the past, adults may not have needed orthodontic treatments because they didn’t live long enough to feel it was worth it.

 The key is to get done what you need so your teeth (and your whole body) can stay healthy.
-Call either of our two Connecticut offices — Bridgeport/Trumbull at 203-372-1220 or Shelton at 203-378-9737 — to learn more about how orthodontic treatments are great for almost any age.
+Call either of our two Connecticut offices — Bridgeport/Trumbull at 203-372-1220 or Shelton at 203-378-9737 — or book an appointment online to learn more about how orthodontic treatments are great for almost any age.
 At our family dental clinic, we have orthodontics no matter your age.